MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/open-support-ticket-when-dataflow-refresh-completes.md

 ms.date: 15/2/2020
 ms.author: mideboer
 ---
+# Open a ticket when dataflow refresh failed

 ### Use Cases
 When your dataflow refresh completes, or has been taking longer than expected, you might want to open a support ticket/create a message in a que or service bus or add an item to Azure DevOps, so your support team can take a look at the issue.